yeehaoo/runelite-gauntlet/README.md

 2. Done halfway: implement changing of player attack styles to suit boss's protection prayers.
 Counting is done and is somewhat accurate but display is not implemented, other than a simple "system.out.println".

 29 June 2021: Changed counting from hitsplat-based to animation based.
 Counting of hunllef attacks is now almost completely accurate, however there is a bug where if the ticks do not sync correctly, counting of attacks will be off by 1-2.
 Also added chatbox message for attack counts, so the player can verify if it is synchronised correctly.

+30 June 2021: Solved the hunllef attack counting problem with animation buffers!
+Also realised that summoning of tornadoes counts as 1 attack.
+Counting of attacks, and hence prayer indicator, is now completely accurate.
+Changing of player attack styles is almost done as well.
+Just needs testing.